FAIR-by-Design-Methodology/FAIR-by-Design_ToT/resources/Stage 5 – Publish/18-Publishing to learning platform/18-Publishing to learning platform.md

 #  Publishing to learning platform

-The learning materials targeted for consumption by the learners/trainees are usualy deposired in on the learning platforms, usually as parts of larger learning units such as courses.
+The learning materials targeted for consumption by the learners/trainees are usually deposited in on the learning platforms, usually as parts of larger learning units such as courses.

 ## Learning Objectives

 - Describe the procedure for publishing learning materials to the learning platform
-- Using Moodle as prefered learning platform, explain the basic elements of the course
+- Use Moodle as preferred learning platform, explain the basic elements of the course
 - Configure Moodle course parameters
 - Add different elements to the course